ICF - Carbon fibre reinforced compounds

 The advantage of carbon fibre reinforced compounds can be used in many applications, particularly in supporting components.
 In applications such as centre consoles, activated charcoal filters and brackets for control units, further advantages of carbon fibre could also be a benefit.
 These include: electrical shielding, favorable thermal conductivity and a lower thermal expansion coefficient.

-Disclaimer: All specifications and information given in this brochure are based on our current knowledge and experience.
+Disclaimer: All specifications and information given on this website are based on our current knowledge and experience.
 A legally binding promise of certain characteristics or suitability for a concrete individual case cannot be derived from this information.
 The information supplied here is not intended to release processors and users from the responsibility of carrying out their own tests and inspections in each concrete individual case.
-AKROMID®, AKROLEN®, AKROLOY®, AKROTEK®, PRECITE®, AF-Carbon®, AF-Color®, AF-Complex®, AF-Clean®, ICX®, BIO-FED®, M·VERA®and AF-Eco® and are registered or applied trademarks of the Feddersen Group.
+AKRO®, AKROMID®, AKROLEN®, AKROLOY®, AKROTEK®, ICX®, PRECITE® and DIA(hr)LOG® are registered trademarks of AKRO-PLASTIC GmbH.

 Do You Have Questions to Our ICF-Compounds?